Garmin vs. Fitbit Fitness Tracker

 - Compatible with iOS, Android, Windows, Web, Mac and PC

-Why buy the FitBit Charge over the VivoFit 2?
+Why buy the FitBit Charge2 over the VivoFit 2?

-- The FitBit Charge has autosync.
+- The FitBit Charge2 has autosync.
 As soon as you open up the app the device will sync all of your data to the app.

 - The Charge has silent alarms.
 This allows you to be woken up without interrupting others.
 You simply set the alarm and your wrist band will vibrate to wake you up.

-Why buy the VivoFit 2 over the FitBit Charge?
+Why buy the VivoFit 2 over the FitBit Charge2?

 - The Garmin VivoFit 2 is waterproof to 50 meters.
-That means that you can take it swimming, which you cannot do with the FitBit Charge.
+That means that you can take it swimming, which you cannot do with the FitBit Charge2.

-- The VivoFit 2 is more customizable than the Charge.
+- The VivoFit 2 is more customizable than the Charge2.
 That means that you can change the screens on the display of the device.
-This is something you cannot do on the FitBit Charge.
+This is something you cannot do on the FitBit Charge2.
 You can also get different bands for the VivoFit 2 to style up the look of the device.

 - The VivoFit 2 connects with an ANT Plus heart rate monitor.
 This will give you the most accurate heart rate monitoring.

-- The Garmin VivoFit 2 has a vastly superior battery life to the FitBit Charge.
-It gives you 12 months of battery life compared to 5-7 days for the FitBit Charge.
+The Garmin VivoFit 2 has a vastly superior battery life to the FitBit Charge2.
+It gives you 12 months of battery life compared to 5-7 days for the FitBit Charge2.
 After a year or so you simply replace the Garmin battery.